 Radiation emergencies may be intentional (terrorism) or unintentional.
 A nuclear power plant accident [external link], a nuclear explosion [external link] or a dirty bomb [external link] are examples of radiation emergencies [external link].
 If a radiation emergency occurs, then you need to take action.

 Below are some examples of different types of radiation emergencies.
 Go to the CDC’s website [external link] for more information.

 - Dirty Bomb or Radiological Dispersal Device (RDD)

 - Nuclear Power Plant Accident

 - Occupational Accidents

-Get inside immediately and take shelter for a period of time instead of leaving.
+Get inside [external link] immediately and take shelter for a period of time instead of leaving.
 The walls of your home, office or other buildings can block much of the harmful radiation.
 Because radioactive materials become weaker over time, staying inside for at least 24 hours can protect you and your family until it is safe to leave the area.
 Getting inside of a building and staying there is called "sheltering in place."

 - If you are in a car, bus or other vehicle during a radiation emergency, get inside a building right away.
 Cars do not provide good protection from radioactive material.

 - If you have loved ones in schools, daycares, hospitals, nursing homes or other places during a radiation emergency, stay where you are.
 These facilities have emergency plans in place to keep people safe at the facility.

 - Bring pets inside immediately and any supplies needed to sustain them for 24 hours, this includes going to the bathroom, toys, and food.